 Recent Blog Posts

 I recently regained contact with someone I flew with once, a very long time ago, and discovered that he is now something of a celebrity.
-But more importantly, I discovered that he’s also a fellow author.
+But more importantly, I discovered that he's also a fellow author.
 And what he has written is very good indeed.
-Brian Shul...read more
+Brian Shul is a...read more

-Everyone probably has a place in the world they’d like to visit before their life journey ends.
+Everyone probably has a place in the world they'd like to visit before their life journey ends.
 For me, that happened very recently when I traveled to Edinburgh, Scotland.
-While I was only on the ground there for a few days, I had the opportunity to get a...read more
+While I was only on the ground there for a few days, I had the opportunity to get a glimpse of...read more